ShikiIchitose/ShikiIchitose/docs/analytics-engineering-modeling/01_common_dbt_modeling_principles.md

 ## References and Public Sources

 This document is based on portfolio implementation experience and public information.
-The following sources were used as references for dbt modeling principles, dimensional modeling, analytics engineering practices, documentation, and semantic-layer thinking.
+The following sources were used as references for dbt modeling principles, dimensional modeling, analytics engineering practices, ETL / ELT workflow boundaries, data pipeline design, documentation, and semantic-layer thinking.

 - dbt Labs.
 “What is dbt?” dbt Developer Hub, version 1.11.
   https://docs.getdbt.com/docs/introduction?version=1.11